Stuart Forster writes a city guide with top things to do and see in Bristol, England.

-Bristol was the European Green Capital of 2015 and is a gateway to exploring the attractions of south-west England.
-Once the country’s second city, legacies of Bristol’s maritime heritage mean lots to explore along the Harbourside waterfront.
+Bristol was the European Green Capital of 2015 and is a gateway to exploring the attractions of southwest England.
+Once the country’s second city, the legacies of Bristol’s maritime heritage mean there is much to explore along the Harbourside waterfront.

 Contemporary attractions include works by Banksy, among street art adorning walls across the city.

-Here are some of the highlights among things to and see in Bristol:
+Here are some of the highlights among things to see in Bristol.

 A place to visit in Bristol